 The challenges that Central Americans face are vast.
 Inequality has hit people particularly hard during COVID19, both those living still in Central America and here in the US.
-This week, churches and organizations are coming together to educate and provide engagement opportunities for you, your family, network, church or organization.
+You can give hope to those who need it most.

 Sign up for regular updates from Tearfund